owncloud/ocis/services/storage-users/README.md

 The `storage-users` service caches file metadata via the configured store in `STORAGE_USERS_CACHE_STORE`.
 Possible stores are:
   -   `memory`: Basic in-memory store and the default.
-  -   `redis`: Stores data in a configured Redis cluster.
+  -   `redis`: Stores metadata in a configured Redis cluster.
-  -   `redis-sentinel`: Stores data in a configured Redis Sentinel cluster.
+  -   `redis-sentinel`: Stores metadata in a configured Redis Sentinel cluster.
-  -   `etcd`: Stores data in a configured etcd cluster.
+  -   `etcd`: Stores metadata in a configured etcd cluster.
-  -   `nats-js`: Stores data using key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
+  -   `nats-js`: Stores metadata using the key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
   -   `noop`: Stores nothing.
 Useful for testing.
 Not recommended in productive enviroments.

 1. Note that in-memory stores are by nature not reboot persistent.